 The result of digitisation and increasing technological progress are changing opportunities and conditions in the working environment.
-Since 2013 the Bank has been offering a group of people defined in more detail in the corresponding works agreement the opportunity to do some of their work from home via alternating teleworking.
+The Bank has been offering a group of people defined in more detail in the corresponding works agreement the opportunity to do some of their work from home via alternating teleworking.
 Initial experience with this first step towards mobile working has been positive.
-Because technical progress has quickly picked up speed, it was decided to go one step further in the reporting year and to roll out mobile working to all employees from 2019 onwards.
+Because technical progress has quickly picked up speed, it was decided to go one step further and to roll out mobile working to all employees from 2020 onwards.
 The aim is to increase individual flexibility and the compatibility of family and work.